7 Simple Tips For Fasting While Traveling: Tips for Traveling During Ramadan

 4. Don’t overexert yourself when you're fasting while traveling

-Want to know the one thing we always travel with to make sure we’re healthy and safe?
-Click here.
+Here's the one thing we always travel with to make sure we’re healthy and safe!

 Fasting while traveling abroad

 For Muslim travelers, fasting while traveling abroad doesn’t have to be challenging.
-With some flexibility, you can still practice your faith and explore the world.
+With some flexibility and a little planning, you can still practice your faith and explore the world.

-Do you have experience with fasting while traveling?
+Have you participated in fasting while traveling?
 Share them in the comments below.